4math2379/CraftingChain-/README.md

 *Adventurer.sol* this contract will be instanced for the user in order to store all items [address] he gonna trade with, by storing resources a *Staking* of that resources will take effect.
 [Harvester.sol(soon)].

-*Crafter.sol* this contract instance element for player who prefer craft and sell items.  it will interact with others smart contract to make an economic cycle.